denten-books/plain-text/1-metaphor.md

 trash can empties, but we have no way to verify if the transference of properties happened properly or not.
-This incongruence, a breakdown of trust in domain transference, violates Lakoff's Invariance Principle, which, if you would recall, describes the projection of structure form the source domain "in a way that is consistent with the inherent structure of target domain" [@lakoff_contemporary_1998, 215] Whatever structural changes we expect to happen in the source domain do not carry over to the target.
+This incongruence, a breakdown of trust in domain transference, violates Lakoff's Invariance Principle, which, if you would recall, describes the projection of structure from the source domain "in a way that is consistent with the inherent structure of target domain" [@lakoff_contemporary_1998, 215] Whatever structural changes we expect to happen in the source domain do not carry over to the target.
 The metaphor